-We will never call, text or email you and ask for a one-time code, password, or other security information you’ve set up on your O2 account.
+We will never email, text or call you and ask for a one-time code, password, or other security information you’ve set up on your O2 account.

-Phishing scams work by sending you an email, text, or by someone calling you pretending to be from your bank, service provider or other company.
-The message or caller might ask for personal or financial information such as personal security details, bank details or passwords, or they might ask you to visit a fake website that looks real.
+These scams work by sending you an email, text, or by someone calling you pretending to be from your bank, service provider, the Police or another trusted company.
+The message or caller might ask for personal or financial information such as personal security details, bank details, one-time codes or passwords, or they might ask you to visit a fake website that looks real.
 The site will have a form asking for personal information like usernames, passwords, bank account details or pins.

 These messages or calls can be very convincing and look or sound like genuine messages sent by organisations you already deal with.
 They might even appear within an existing text message string from an organisation you know, for example, some of ours are ‘My O2’, ‘o2uk’, ‘O2SwapMySim’.

-Signs that a message or call might not be genuine:
+Signs that an email, message or call might not be genuine:

 - it contains spelling mistakes